 She nodded again.
 "See you Monday, Mr. Malfoy."

 Hermione didn't know what to expect when she stepped into the Great Hall on Monday morning.
 She had told Headmistress McGonagall of her desire to return and McGonagall had laid down stipulations, as she claimed she'd done with every returning former students.
-Everyone had to assist in restoring the castle twice a week and everyone had to participate in group therapy sessions two more days a week.
-She'd also said she'd be assigning each of them a Professor to shadow as a student teacher.
+Everyone had to assist in restoring the castle twice a week and had to participate in group therapy sessions two more days a week.
+She had also said she would be assigning each of them a Professor to shadow as a student teacher.
 They were all adults and she felt it was important that they earn their way now.
 Hermione could appreciate this.

 "Well, aren't we a merry bunch of arseholes," Seamus commented, earning a laugh from a few of the guys.

 "This is the most mismatched group of students that could possibly have returned for seventh year," Theo conceded.

 "Eighth year," Luna commented, looking at everyone in turn.
 "Some of us were here last year," she looked at Neville, "and some of us were educated in far more than the Professors in this school could teach us."
 She looked pointedly at Hermione then.

 There was a plate of cookies in the middle of the table and each of them had a goblet of pumpkin juice.
 Seamus lifted his glass in a toast.
 "Here, here.
 A toast to Hogwarts' first group of eighth-years—the biggest bunch of ne'er-do-wells and outsiders to ever come together!"